kameshsampath/balloon-popper-demo/docs/setup.md

 !!! note
     The virtual environment isolates your project dependencies from system-wide Python packages, preventing conflicts and ensuring reproducibility.

-### Step 4: DNS Configuration (Optional)
+### Step 4: DNS Configuration

-For seamless access to services within your local Kubernetes cluster, you can set up Dnsmasq instead of manually editing `/etc/hosts`.
+For seamless access to services within your local Kubernetes cluster.

 On macOS with Homebrew: